nathansf/firebase-react-ts-sandbox/README.md

 - Map demo using Nominatum public search api
 - useEffect example with loading state for fetching data
 - Form example with a mix of controlled and uncontrolled inputs
+- Todo list showing a list of tasks from mock api request

 ### Follow-up